-Beginning in 2012 Ms. Wyman became a member of the Board of Directors of BlackPast.org, which seemed a logical next step in her lifelong commitment to assisting in the preservation of African American history and culture.
+In 2012 Virginia was invited to become a member of the Board of Directors of BlackPast.org, a logical next step in her lifelong commitment to the preservation of African American history and culture.
 She writes, “My interest in African American History & Literature is deep and abiding.
-BlackPast.org has increased exponentially the availability of all the material posted on its website.
-I am honored to be chosen as a board member of BlackPast.org.”
+BlackPast.org has exponentially increased the availability of this material, posted on its website.
+I am honored to have been chosen as a board member of BlackPast.org.”